DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-13 Narrative Stuff.md

 This interaction has 14 lines whereas the other upgrade room interactions have 7-8 lines.

 ### DDI_MagnustFirstDeath2

+> Again, I'll need to wait on this one until I modify the dialogue system to better accommodate the beginning sequence.

 This is the interaction that plays when Allister dies and resurrects for the first time.
 This DEFINITELY needs to be broken up.
 It's 27 lines long.

 # Writing New "First" Dialogue